AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. In the _Settings_ panel, expand and locate the **Languages & Frameworks** > **PHP** > **Servers** section.

 1. Click the **+** to add a server configuration.
-The project name is in grey at the top.
+The project name is in gray at the top.

 1. Configure the following settings for the new server configuration: